foerstner-lab/READemption/docs/source/installation.rst

 Requirements
 ------------

-RAPL was developed using Python 3.3 and for best performance the user is advised to use this version, too.
+TRAPL was developed using Python 3.3 and for best performance the user is advised to use this version, too.
 Any other Python 3 version should work as well.
 Also Python 2.7 can be used if the library XXX is installed.
 In any case, the third party module `pysam